lzhgostudy/playwright-kitchen/docs/index.md

   - icon:
       src: /element-plus-logo.png
     title: Element-plus
     details: A Vue 3 based component library for designers and developers.
-All Vue Components consist of Element-plus.
+All Vue Components what used to example code are consist of Element-plus.

 ---